Edward Hyde, 3rd Earl of Clarendon: Special emissary to Hanover and death

 Amid political turmoil, Queen Anne sent Cornbury as a replacement for Harley's emissary to her successor, George, Elector of Hannover (1660–1727; King 1714–1727).
 From his arrival in August 1714 until the Queen's death in November, Cornbury dined and spent his evenings with the royal family.
 "My Lord Clarendon is very much approved of at Court", wrote his secretary, John Gay.

 Once King George I assumed the British throne following the Hanoverian Succession, his animosity toward the Tories became apparent, and Cornbury lost his position as an emissary.
 Cornbury continued to be active in the House of Lords until about 1720.
-He died on 31 March 1723 at Chelsea, London, his death received little notice.
+When he died on 31 March 1723 at Chelsea, London, his death received little notice.
 He is interred in the Henry VII chapel in Westminster Abbey, in the Hyde family crypt.

 Conduct in office

 Hyde has maintained a scandalous reputation for much of history, known for being highly corrupt and being an easy caricature of the wrongs and incompetence that American colonists perceived came as a result of being under British colonial rule.

-Author and journalist Shelly Ross agreed with this viewpoint and saw Cornbury as corrupt, in both moral and governmental terms.
-Ross wrote that Cornbury's alleged conduct helped to start the American Revolution, and that framers of the constitution had Lord Cornbury in mind when they wrote the articles of impeachment.
+Shelly Ross, an author and journalist, agreed with this viewpoint and saw Cornbury as corrupt, in both moral and governmental terms.
+Ross wrote that Cornbury's alleged misconduct helped to start the American Revolution, and that framers of the constitution had Lord Cornbury in mind when they wrote the articles of impeachment.

 The only modern biography that focuses solely on Hyde was written by New York University professor Patricia Bonomi in 1998 and takes a more nuanced view of Cornbury.